Jamming and flocking in the restricted active Potts model: Linear stability analysis for the soft-core rAPM

 is negative and the perturbation along $y$ is stable only if

 is negative.
-We may note that these eigenvalues are those obtained in Ref.~\cite{APM} for $\xi=0$.
-In Fig.~\ref{fig14}(b), we have represented the velocity-density stability diagram for $\beta=0.75$ and $U=0.5$ according to the sign of these two eigenvalues.
-Here, due to the dependence of $\xi$ on the density $\rho_0$, we have not derived an expression of $\epsilon_*$, for which the reorientation transition occurs, but we have computed a numerical estimation in Figs.~\ref{fig14}(c) and~\ref{fig14}(d).
-We may mention that for some intermediate temperature values (between $0$ and $T_c$) and positive potential $U$, no reorientation transition occurs.
-This means only transverse band motion can be observed for these $(T,U)$ values.
-Moreover, for temperatures not close to $T_c$, $\epsilon_*$ is an increasing function of $U$.
+We may note that these eigenvalues are those obtained in Ref.~\cite{APM} for $s=0$.
+In Fig.~\ref{fig_softcore_stab}(b), we have represented the velocity-density stability diagram for $\beta=0.75$ and $U=0.5$ according to the sign of these two eigenvalues.
+Here, we have not derived an analytical expression of $\epsilon_*$, for which the reorientation transition occurs, but we have computed a numerical estimation in Fig.~\ref{fig_softcore_stab}(c). $\epsilon_*(U)$ increases for small $U$ and decreases to zero at large $U$.